Telephone number 800-282-2882 and the email address lrushbo at EIBnet.us.

 White working class voters have been totally thrown overboard by the Democrat Party.

-The people that used to vote Democrat loyally, non-college educated white working class people have abandoned them.
+The people that used to vote Democrat loyally, non-college-educated white working-class people have abandoned them.

-Well, the actually Democrats have abandoned them.
+Well, actually, Democrats have abandoned them.

 The Democrat Party is the party that wealth supports.